 - Active wood-destroying fungi (wood moisture content ≥ 28%)

 - Non-active wood-destroying fungi (wood moisture content < 28%).

 - If there is evidence of the presence of excessive moisture conditions below the first main floor (20% or above wood moisture content, standing water, etc.)

 It is important to have an independent inspection completed on the home prior to your purchase.
 The inspection and detailed report will identify any active or previous wood-destroying insects or fungi problems.

 The report should also make recommendations for other items such as treatments, moisture corrections and/or repairs.
-Areas inspected should include the crawlspace, attic, exterior and the interior.
+Areas inspected should include the crawlspace, attic, exterior and interior.
 Once the inspection is complete, the inspection report should be provided to you.